jumpjet71/biodome/README.md

 ### Application Run Grunt Commands

 After successfully running `grunt`, `grunt build-debug`, or `grunt test` you are ready to run the application.
-The following commands set `NODE_ENV` with the appropriate environment, and [Nodemon](http://nodemon.io/) settings.
+The following commands set `NODE_ENV` with the appropriate environment, [Nodemon](http://nodemon.io/) for server side code monitoring.

 * `grunt run-test-mode`: To run the application with test environment.
 (The running application URL will be: [http://localhost:3000](http://localhost:3000))
 * `grunt run-dev-mode`: To run the application with development environment.
 (The running application URL will be: [http://localhost:3000](http://localhost:3000))

-NOTE: [MongoDB](http://www.mongodb.org/) needs to be running in order to run project.
+NOTE: [MongoDB](http://www.mongodb.org/) needs to be installed and running in order to run project.